Number6App/number6app.github.io/pipeline_deployment.md

   - see [Number6 Deployment Parameters](./number6_deployment_params.md) for the values to use when creating these files

+### Create Pipeline

-3. To create the pipeline run `./no6.sh` in the project root, this will ask for the following parameters:
+To create the pipeline run `./no6.sh` in the project root, this will ask for the following parameters:

 - **test acct** - AWS's account id for the test account (a 12 digit number)
 - **prod acct** - AWS's account id for the production account (a 12 digit number)